leodeslf/leaf/src/content/notes/ui/typography.md

 # Typography

+>The task before us is simple: to make beautiful letters and to arrange them well.
+(Edward Johnston, the father of modern calligraphy)

 Typography is the **communication made visual**, if done right, it can even *boost* the message by making it *more visible* and *providing mood and context* for the reader.

 Foundations of writing go back to the 5th and the 1st century BCE with the Greek and Roman *carved letters on stone* respectively.
 In 800 AD one of the first standardized letterforms came in as the Emperor Charlemagne decreed that the Carolingian *letters should be universally used*, these are the basis of the lowercase letters we recognize today.
 Johannes Gutenberg made one of the finest *art typography* ever created for his Gutenberg Bible in 1455, where movable type and printing press were already the state of the art in writing.

->The task before us is simple: to make beautiful letters and to arrange them well. -Edward Johnston, the father of modern calligraphy

 ## Typographic Differentiation

-Types can be classified by functionality, style, by Serif or Sans Serif, by the historical period of creation, etc. There are *many characteristics* and *many ways to sort* them.
+Types can be classified by functionality, graphic style, by Serif or Sans Serif, by the historical period of creation, etc. There are *many characteristics* and *many ways to sort* them.
+The main differentiation we can do among them is as follows.

-Differentiation by functionality:
+### Differentiation by Functionality

+#### Text Type

-- **Text Type**: It's designed to be read at *small sizes* and *large quantities* of text.
-The idea for them is to make it *effortless to read*, they should be invisible for the reader.
+It's designed to be read at **small sizes and large quantities** of text.
+The idea for them is to make it easy and *effortless to read*, they should be "invisible" for the reader.

+#### Display Type

-- **Display Type**: It's to be used at *big sizes* but in a *small amount* of text, most of them are *emotional and expressive*.
-They are designed to get *noticed and draw attention*.
+It's to be used at **big sizes but in a small amount** of text, most of them are emotional and *expressive*.
+They are designed to get noticed and *draw attention*.

-Classification by Serif vs Sans Serif:
+##### Common Styles Used as Display Types

+- **Scripts**: Types based on *handwritten letters*, often *attached* to one another with connecting strokes, some have a formal style, others a more informal style.
+- **Blackletter** or Fraktur: Type made of individual strokes, it looks *fractured or broken*.

+### Differentiation by Classification

+#### Serif

-- **Serif**: Types that have *little extenders* at the end of each trace, often called feets.
+Serif types have **little extenders** (or feets) at the end of each trace.
-- **Sans Serif**: They *don't have* Serifs, "sans" translates to "without" (late 1800s).

-Serif subclasses:
+##### Serif Subclasses by Style

 - **Bracketed Serif**: It has a smooth and *curved transition* from the Serif to the letterform.
 - **Unbracketed Serif**: It forms a *sharp 90 degree corner* between the Serif and the body.
 - **Slab Serif**: An unbracketed Serif, sometimes square.
 Uses the *same width for its strokes and Serifs*.
 Has a *lack of contrast* (or no contrast at all) between strokes (mid 1800s).

-Serif subclasses by historical period of creation:
+##### Serif Subclasses by Historical Period of Creation

 - **Oldstyle**: It has *thick bracketed* serifs, *low contrast* between thick and thin strokes, and long ascenders and descenders.
 The first Roman serif types (15th and 18th century).
-- **Transitional**: It's a bridge between Oldstyle and Modern.
-Has *sharper, flatter serifs*, *tighter bracketed* curve, and more *vertical stress* in curved letters (mid 1800s).
+- **Transitional**: A bridge between Oldstyle and Modern.
+Has *sharper, flatter serifs, tighter bracketed curve, and more vertical stress in curved letters* (mid 1800s).
 - **Modern**: This class of types has an *extreme contrast* between thick and thin strokes, as well as *ultra thin unbracketed* serifs (late 1800s).

+#### Sans Serif

+The types that **don't have Serifs** (sans translates to "without," late 1800s).

-Sans Serif subclasses:
+##### Sans Serif Subclasses

 - **Grotesque** or Gothic: Has *slight variations* in stroke width.
 - **Humanist**: Follows the *proportions of the hand-lettered* Roman forms.
 - **Geometric**: Their design is based on *circles*, *squares*, and *triangles* (20th century).

-Styles often used as Display Type:

-- **Scripts**: Types based on *handwritten letters*, often *attached* to one another with connecting strokes, some have a formal style, others a more informal style.
-- **Blackletter** or Fraktur: Type made of individual strokes, it looks *fractured or broken*.

 ## Type Family

 It's a **group of related typefaces** which share *similar characteristics*, designed to work together fulfilling different roles at the same text body.
-There are *three common variations* for a type family, the **weight**, the **width**, and the **slope**.
+There are *three common variations* for a type family, the *weight*, the *width*, and the *slope*.
 The complete name for each member starts by the name of the typeface family, followed by its weight, width, and slope variation names.
 There isn't a single way to call these variations, we can do it as follows.
 Each of these variations is often called a **Font**.

-Weight terms in ascending order (from thinner to thicker):
+**Weight** terms in ascending order (from thinner to thicker):

 - *Extra Light*.
 - *Roman or Normal*.